popy-dev/popy-republican-calendar/README.md

 https://en.wikipedia.org/wiki/French_Republican_Calendar

-Date convertors are inspired from [caarmen's work](https://github.com/caarmen/french-revolutionary-calendar).
+Date convertors are no longer inspired from [caarmen's work](https://github.com/caarmen/french-revolutionary-calendar) but her work helped me a lot to wrap my head around all the difficulties of date conversion.

-The dates conversion usually take into account DateTimeZone, and daylight savings offset, which are keeped as regular hour jumps, at the same dates/hours than with regular dates, which gives constistency in a day.
+The dates conversion handles timezones and DST, which are keeped as regular hour jumps, at the same dates/hours than with regular dates, which gives constistency in a day.
 But aren't daylight savings stupid anyway ?

 Every class constructor is callable without arguments, and will build their dependencies if needed.